aevyx/aevyx/README.md

 ## **about me**

-- 🎬 currently working on a fedeverse project, btw i'm not the type of person to give you a sneak peak
+- 🥗 currently working on a fedeverse project, btw i'm not the type of person to give you a sneak peak
-- 🟣 learning blockchain, ai/ml, even i don't know why, maybe because i was getting bored i guess.
+- 🍏learning blockchain, ai/ml, even i don't know why, maybe because i was getting bored i guess.
-- ⚖️ trying to balance academics, projects, and existential dread like a pro.
+- 🏡 trying to balance academics, projects, and existential dread like a pro.

  I love connecting with different people so if you want to say hi, I'll be happy to meet you more! :
  <br/>